rish-av/hsid-cnn/README.md

 - Original Paper: [HSID-CNN](https://arxiv.org/pdf/1806.00183.pdf)

-*Note -- I cannot release the pretrained models publically, if you want it, please shoot me an email.
-The code is strictly for academic purposes only!*
+Archived: I do not maintain this repo anymore, you can still shoot me an email for any query but cannot guarantee as response.